Pwd9000-ML/Azure-Verified-Modules/README.md

 Microsoft Azure Verified Modules (AVM) are a curated set of infrastructure-as-code (IaC) modules that are compliant with the Azure Well-Architected Framework and have been tested and verified by Microsoft.
 These modules are designed to help you build secure, scalable, and resilient cloud environments on Azure.

-This repository contains the source code for the Azure Verified Modules (AVM) that are available in the Terraform Registry as part of a demo @ [Global Azure 2024](https://globalazure.net/)
+This repository contains the source code for the Azure Verified Modules (AVM) that are available in the Terraform Registry as part of a demo at this years [Global Azure 2024](https://globalazure.net/)

 Microsoft London Reactor Meetup Link: [Global Azure 2024](https://www.meetup.com/microsoft-reactor-london/events/300367821/)
 Blog Post (COMING SOON): [Azure Verified Modules (AVM)](xxxxxx)